IBM/image-analysis-iot-alert/README.md

 ## Deploy to Bluemix
 In this tutorial, you will require to setup each folder as a separate applications on IBM Cloud.

-There will manual setups from terminal, basically running command lines.
-The "Deploy to Bluemix" button for easy deployments is under work.
+There will manual setups from the terminal, basically running command lines.
+The "Deploy to Bluemix" button for easy deployments is under WIP.

 ## Steps